LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/booleans-and-conditionals/conditionals.rst

    :height: 400px
    :alt: A conditional with an else clause

-We can add an ``else`` clause to our bank app conditional to provide a message in the case that no bills are currently due.
+We can use an ``else`` clause within our bank app to send a message if no bills are currently due.

 .. admonition:: Example